Secured-Pi/Secured-Pi/README.md

 First, you need to install OpenCV3 with facial recognition packages.
 There re several ways of doing this, and I recommend researching it if you have not done this before.
-Then, after cloning this repo and cd into teh project directory:
+Then, after cloning this repo and cd into the project directory:
 ```
 python3 -m venv ENV
 source ENV/bin/activate